-Peer-to-peer business lending or known as P2P is a type of crowdfunding start-up financing.
-It can be considered as a business loan even though there are differences based on the standards.
+Peer-to-peer business lending or the P2P is a type of crowdfunding start-up financing.
+It is a business loan, even though there are differences based on the standards.
 P2P is borrowing money from a collection of individuals where a peer-to-peer lending institution will facilitate the arrangement.
 However, the process is that you will step into the door of the lender and apply.
 The lender will not give you the money upfront but will facilitate the operation of the crowdfunding.

 The lender will bring people together or any company that is willing to lend their money to those who need a loan.